VICTORHUAYAPALEON/UI-MP-001-Seattle-MP-Processing/README.md

 - Enabled scalable handling of thousands of scanned pages.
 - Ensured consistent naming, revision control, and folder structure across projects.
 - Eliminated recurrent manual classification and metadata errors.

+---

+## Applications
+- Digitization of legacy engineering drawings and Bills of Materials
+- Maintenance and fabrication documentation
+- Industrial archives with scanned or handwritten technical records